aniketmaurya/tensorflow-snippets/README.md

 Install Visual Studio Code from [here](https://code.visualstudio.com/).

-Install this extension by selecting `Install Extension` in the command pallette (cmd-shift-p).
+Install this extension by selecting `Install Extension` in the command pallette (cmd-shift-p) and searching for "TensorFlow Snippets".

 The generated code also relies on the following python dependencies:
 ```bash